n00b87/RCIrrlicht/readme.txt

   Please also not that parts of the engine have been written or contributed by other people.
 Especially: (There are probably more people, sorry if I forgot one.
-  See http://irrlicht.sourceforge.net/author.html for more informations)
+  See http://irrlicht.sourceforge.net/author.html for more information)

   Michael Zeilfelder (cutealien) Developer/Maintainer Thomas Alten (burningwater)  Wrote the burningsvideo software rasterizer
   Yoran Bosman (Yoran)        Webserver administrator

   Former developers:
+  Nikolaus Gebhardt (niko)    Founder
-  Christian Stehno (hybrid)   Founder
+  Christian Stehno (hybrid)   Developer
   Patryk Nadrowski (Nadro)    Developer
   Gareth Davidson (bitplane)  Developer/ Forum admin Luke P. Hoschke (luke)      Wrote the b3d loader, the new animation system, VBOs and other things